eclipse/packages/charts/hono/README.md

 See the corresponding section on the [IoT Packages prerequisites](https://www.eclipse.org/packages/prereqs/#kubernetes-cluster) page for information on how to set up a cluster suitable for running Hono.

-The Helm chart is being tested to successfully install on the five most recent Kubernetes versions.
+The Helm chart is being tested to successfully install on the four most recent Kubernetes versions.

 ## Installing the chart